eerieA/y86-mgst/README.md

 .

 Summary of the video: For a general case instance to sort an array with 13 elements, CPU cycles reduction is about 50% for PIPE With Stalling, 50% for PIPE With Forwarding and Branch Prediction.
 Generally reduction percentage for PIPE With Forwarding and Branch Prediction was expected to be lower than 50%.
 There are other tests not shown in this video (some are also not in this repo).

+Credits:
+- The human voices in this video were generated using [Kokoro TTS](https://huggingface.co/hexgrad/Kokoro-82M).